boatbomber/FreedumbStore/README.md

 A Roblox Datastore wrapper that avoids the limitations by being absolutely ridiculous.
 Use at your own risk.

-This system avoids the 6 second cooldown, bypasses the 4MB limit, and allows you to store Roblox datatypes like Vector3 and CFrame.
-Store massive tables of Roblox datatypes and update them rapidly!
+This system avoids the 6 second cooldown (key hopping), bypasses the 4MB limit (auto-chunking), supports storing Roblox datatypes like Vector3 & Color3 (serializing), and allows you to write from multiple servers at once (atomic locking).

-(This is a bad idea, don't actually do that.
-Use responsibly.)
+Store massive tables of Roblox datatypes and update them rapidly! *(This is a bad idea, don't actually do that.
+Use responsibly.)*

 ## Example